top of page

 Many of these houses were later divided into flats and fell into disrepair, crumbling amongst the squalor and hopelessness of poverty and society’s ills.
 And still the trees continued to expand the girths of their trunks and the reach of their branches around the houses and over the downs.

 The open land has been preserved.
 Unlike Stoke Newington Common, cut in half by the railway line, the trains cross the downs underneath through a tunnel.
-And so the ways that the people have trod over the centuries remain.
-According to local records paths were laid when the downs began to be regarded as a park and paths were laid.

 But older maps show us that those paths follow the same pattern as the ones that were there long before – including two that form a diagonal cross.
 So people are following those well established routes of people from long ago who crossed this open land and took short cuts.